Code-Institute-Submissions/alexrwinter/README.md

 - <a href="https://www.photoshop.com/en">Adobe Photoshop</a> Photoshop was used to create the hero image and edit the images used in this project.<br>
 - <a href="https://validator.w3.org/">W3C Validation service</a> was used to check HTML.<br>
 - <a href="https://jigsaw.w3.org/css-validator/">W3C Markup validation services</a> used to check CSS.<br>

+<h2>Deployment</h2>
+<p>The site is developed in GitPod IDE, from where changes are committed and pushed to the master branch in the Github repository.
+This site is hosted using GitHub Pages, which publishes the website directly from the master branch in the Github repository.
+The website is automatically updated on GitHub Pages when changes are made to the master branch.</p>
+<p>To set up GitHub Pages, create a GitHub account and create a new repository by clicking the 'Repositories' tab and then 'new'.
+Once your GitHub repository is set up (for this to work, the landing page must be named index.html) click 'Settings' and scroll down to the subheading 'GitHub Pages' from where you can publish the site.</p>
+<p>To clone this repository and run it locally:<br> 1.
+Click 'Clone or download' and copy the page ( https://github.com/sophie-apples/alexrwinter.git )<br>2.
+Create a new repository and run Gitpod, or navigate to the directory where you want this cloned directory to be made.<br>3.
+Open Git Bash and type: git clone https://github.com/sophie-apples/alexrwinter.git into the terminal.
+Press enter and the clone will be created. for more information, see https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository . </p>

 <h2>Credits</h2>